 Irrawaddy Dolphin Distribution, Habitat, and Ecology

-Above all, the extremely distinctive Irrawaddy Dolphin has an unusual distribution, given that it inhabits both salt water and fresh water.
+Above all, the extremely distinctive Irrawaddy Dolphin has a truly unusual pattern of distribution.
+That holds true because of the fact that it inhabits both salt water and fresh water.

-Technically, it represents a sea dwelling species, but many individuals also inhabit freshwater regions, such as bays, estuaries, and even rivers.
+Technically, the remarkable mammal represents a sea dwelling species of cetacean.
+However, many individuals also inhabit freshwater regions, such as bays, estuaries, and even rivers.